kuriositeetti/ar-voice-demo/README.md

 # Speechly web AR garden demo

-## What you need to run the demo

-* Currently the demo only works in Google Chrome Canary
-* [ARCore-capable Android device](https://developers.google.com/ar/discover/#supported_devices) running [Android 8.0 Oreo](https://www.android.com/versions/oreo-8-0/) or later version
-* You might need to enable `WebXR Device API` & `WebXR Hit Test` flags from `chrome://flags` and relaunch the browser
-* USB cable to connect your AR device to workstation

 ## Running the code locally

 * Install the project dependencies by running `yarn install`